Job Title:Railroad Safety Inspector (Track) - GS - 2121 - 12 (Open to Status Candidates) - BP

 This position is perfect for a mid-level professional with a strong technical background in applying current Federal railroad safety track standards, as well as strong analytical and communication skills; and experience with conducting inspections pertaining to railroad track to identify defects; mission focused, and is looking for great health benefits and a stable work-life environment.

-PLEASE NOTE: There is only one position, which can be filled in any one of the advertised duty locations.
+PLEASE NOTE: There is only one position, which can be filled in any one of the following duty locations advertised.
 The difference in the salary is determined by the locality pay in each location.
-Salaries for all areas are available on the OPM website at http://www.opm.gov/oca/12tables/.
+Salaries for all areas are available on the OPM website at http://www.opm.gov/oca/12tables/

 - You must be eligible for status consideration & meet specialized experience